Discover all the tax services we offer

 Please note: If you live in an ultra high-cost city (as defined by the IRS), you may be able to use an additional amount for the foreign housing exclusion.
 The list is in the IRS’ instructions for completing Form 2555 on page seven, and the amount varies depending on the specific location in which you live.

 Even easier than using our calculator is leaving your taxes in the hands of our experts.
-Find out why we’ve helped over 9,300 expats worldwide become tax compliant and get started with Greenback today!
+Find out why we’ve helped over 9,300 expats worldwide become tax compliant with our foreign housing exclusion calculator.
+Get started with Greenback today!